Ivailo41/Quote-post-creator/README.md

 # Summary
-C++ Standalone program that takes list of text inputs and centers them on an background image for an Instagram post The project is still work in progress.
+C++ Standalone program that takes list of text inputs and centers them on an background image for an Instagram post.
+The project is still work in progress.
 Im making use of the SFML library.